abiraja2004/awesome_nlp/README.md

 ```
 python main.py  --nr_docs 100 --batch_size 5 --lr 0.005 --epochs 5 --q 5 --documents <train.article.txt> --summaries <train.title.txt>
 ```
+Ensure that you have a 'models' folder when running this, relevant models will be saved there.

 #### Testing
 ```